 Healthy Families NZ is large scale initiative which aims to improve people’s health where they live, learn, work and play, for the prevention of chronic disease.

-It aims to improve people’s health where they live, learn, work and play by taking a systems approach to the reduction of risk factors for major health loss and inequity.
+Healthy Families NZ brings community leadership together in a united effort for better health, aiming to improve people’s health where they live, learn, work and play by taking a dynamic systems approach to preventing chronic disease.

 The Healthy Families NZ teams work collaboratively with local leaders and organisations to identify, design and implement changes to help people make healthier choices and live healthier lives.
-These environments include, but are not limited to early childhood education settings, schools, workplaces, food outlets, sports clubs, marae, businesses, places of worship, local governments, and more to create healthier environments for all.
+These environments include (but are not limited to):

 A unique approach

 Healthy Families NZ focuses on the prevention of chronic disease through reducing risk factors for major health loss and inequity.
-Healthy Families NZ utilises a systems approach to ensuring New Zealanders enjoy health promoting social and physical environments that enable healthy food and physical activity choices.
+This is by utilising a systems change approach to ensure New Zealanders enjoy health-promoting social and physical environments that enable healthy food and physical activity choices.

 A skilled prevention team is also established in each site to coordinate action and enable leadership that will drive the necessary changes to support good health.